 If you think about it, our world is really just shapes cut out, rearranged, and then joined together.
 If you can learn to see these concepts in abstraction, it’ll become easier to analyze objects you see in real life in the same manner.

-Hopefully you’re starting to feel a little more warmed up by now, a little less stiff.
-We’re getting to the fun part!
+Hopefully, you’re starting to feel a little more warmed up by now, a little less stiff.
+We’re getting to the fun part of the digital art drawing exercises!

 #7: varying pencil pressure